-1. Mix baking soda, cornstarch, and lavender essential oil in a large container.
+1. Make your own dog shampoo with baking soda, cornstarch, and lavender essential oil.

 - 3-5 drops lavender essential oil